Important Changes to Streeteasy and Buyer Searches

-Hello, as you may or may not know, Streeteasy has implemented several initiatives this year which have upset the brokerage community, including selling leads and charging for rental listings.
+As you may or may not know, Streeteasy has implemented several initiatives this year which have upset the brokerage community, including selling leads and charging for rental listings – this will lead to less complete Streeteasy buyer searches.
 In the wake of these developments, REBNY, the trade group representing the brokerage community, has begun bolstering its services by, as of August 1st, streamlining the syndication of listings from the REBNY Listing Service (the “RLS”), the de facto centralized listing database for the NYC market, to consumer-facing listing aggregation websites.

 Streeteasy has long held the position that they will only accept direct feeds from brokerage companies (as opposed to listings syndicated from the RLS) to ensure the quality of their data.
 This week, in the most significant development yet, four of the City’s largest brokerage companies – Compass, Town, Stribling and Brown Harris Stevens – have stopped feeding their sales and rental listings to Streeteasy.
 Together, these firms represent about 20% of the City’s sales listings.
 This is on top of Corcoran and Citi Habitats stopping their rental feed to Streeteasy two weeks ago (in the wake of its new $3/listing/day charge).
 If they choose to, agents from these firms will still be able to directly upload their sales and rental listings to Streeteasy outside of their direct company feeds.